v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 + FHIR-Proxy (OSS) deployed and able to communicate with Azure API for FHIR
 + FHIR-Bulk Loader (OSS) deployed and available
 + Postman set up and able to connect with Azure API for FHIR
-    + You received a Capabilities Statement from the Azure API for FHIR server.
+    + Capabilities Statement from the Azure API for FHIR server - received
     ```
     {
     "resourceType": "CapabilityStatement",